 Feminism is a daughter of the Enlightenment, birthed by Protestants in the 19th century that took up Enlightenment ideals and made them the heart and mind of America, and of the American sphere of influence in the world.
 We live in a social order where Protestantism, Liberalism, secularism and pluralism reign.
 In essence, the West has become anti-Catholic.
 Following a modern tenet such as women should work outside of the home is following ideas bred in a thoroughly anti-Catholic milieu.
 Why would a Catholic follow such ideas?
 So the world has changed, but we by no means must change with it.
 To the contrary, we must stand firm in the face of man-made ideologies that seek to destroy the Truth.
 We shouldn’t simply “Catholicize” Protestant, secular, anti-Catholic ideas.
 We should start “fresh” from the Catholic tradition that was strong and obvious before it became obscured by modernity.

 A Note for Single Women:

 This essay assumes that most women will marry, but still, one might ask, “what about single women?”
 Single women are forced by their circumstance to support themselves financially—to be their own breadwinner so to speak.
 Regardless of a woman’s marital status, though, she either is or is not a competitor with men depending on what work she chooses and how she conducts herself.
-Every woman makes choices every day that either help or hinder the masculinity of the men she comes into contact with.
+A woman can either help or hinder the masculinity of the men she comes into contact with.